 As many of us are working from home, we should take active steps to prevent work from interfering with other areas of family or personal life.
 Demarcate an area in your home for working so that you can focus well when you are within that area.
 Setting clear hours for work and putting away work-related devices at the end of the workday can also prevent us from being stressed by overwork.
 Connecting with colleagues and friends through video calls can also help us feel less isolated if we are working from home alone during the pandemic.

 3. Look After Your Body

-When we are stressed, we tend to develop unhealthy habits like eating unhealthily or spending too much time-consuming media on our devices.
+When we are stressed, we tend to develop unhealthy habits like stress eating or spending too much time-consuming media on our devices.
 Adopting a healthy diet and exercise plan are ways that we can reduce stress.
 Diet plans like the Mediterranean diet, which is high in fruits and vegetables and with moderate amounts of meat and dairy products, has been shown to improve emotional resilience, which makes us less likely to be affected by stress.
 Exercising also reduces stress hormones and releases endorphins which help us feel relaxed and optimistic.

 4. Take a Break from the News

 Constantly reading news related to COVID-19 can increase our levels of anxiety and even sleeplessness.
 It is recommended to limit reading news and media about COVID-19 to no more than two hours a day.
 We should also avoid sending alarming headlines to our friends and family as it may cause them unnecessary stress.